Palestinian Campaign for the Academic and Cultural Boycott of Israel: Views

 PACBI's supporters believe that a boycott of Israeli academic and cultural institutions will contribute towards the dismantling of "Israel's occupation, colonization and system of apartheid".

 Activities

-In July 2009, PACBI called for the boycott of a proposed concert in Ramallah by Jewish Canadian singer-songwriter Leonard Cohen who had entertained Israeli troops for three months during the Yom Kippur war and expressed a desire to be drafted.
+In July 2009, PACBI called for the boycott of a proposed concert in Ramallah by Jewish Canadian singer-songwriter Leonard Cohen who had entertained Israeli troops for three months during the Yom Kippur War and expressed a desire to be drafted.
 PACBI opposed the concert because it would be held two days after Cohen performed in Israel.
 The organizer of the event cancelled the concert in Ramallah because it was becoming too politicized.

+In February 2023, the PACBI Twitter account posted what it claimed was a photograph of the Tantura Massacre, accompanying a demand that the European Molecular Biology Organization relocate workshops from "apartheid Israel."
+It was subsequently discovered that the photo depicted corpses arranged for mass burial in the Nordhausen concentration camp.

+In January 2024, PACBI criticized the Standing Together movement, saying it was a "normalization outfit that seeks to distract from and whitewash Israel's ongoing genocide in Gaza".